Home Alone: “Why Don’t I Book?”

 Poor or non-existent direction will result in a tone that’s off, a pace that’s not right or even an acting choice that doesn’t quite hit the mark.You need better ears than yours to give it to you straight: Is this working?
 Is this good enough?

-Directing yourself solo in an audition is a whole distinct skill from acting well, which many take years to get good at.
-Many experienced voice actors can be directed, but some cannot direct themselves.
+Directing yourself solo in an audition is a skill distinct from acting.
+It many take years to get good at this.
+Many experienced voice actors can be directed, but some still cannot direct themselves for at-home auditions.

 It’s most problematic for beginners.
 This can result in good voice talent producing consistently non-competitive poor auditions.

 All of this could be remedied if the actor were working with either the voice caster or better yet, the show creator, or at least an agency’s booth director (if they are good at directing actors, which not all are).